 The 2017 WannaCry attacked XP especially hard, Microsoft eventually released an update, but the problem was that it was an unsupported deleted old discontinued operating system.
 Security updates are vital for your computer’s internet safety.

 Make sure to always inform the Police of ransomware attacks.
-It’s important that the authorities are made aware of new and old ransomware techniques so that they can assist the public and help keep us safe online.
+The authorities must be made aware of new and old ransomware techniques so that they can assist the public and help keep us safe online.

 BeSecureOnline stocks some of the best antivirus software in the world, including AVG unlimited and AVG Internet Security, at the best prices.
 Visit our online store to view prices, packages and special deals.